harryaskham/halfheight/README.md

-# halfheight
+# HalfHeight

-A curses-based Haskell library for drawing half-height console graphics
+An extension to `UI.NCurses` for drawing half-height console graphics.